aih/linkedlegislation-blog/aboutme.md

     - Belize, articles [here](https://www.nrdc.org/media/2002/020214), [here](https://www.google.com/books/edition/The_Last_Flight_of_the_Scarlet_Macaw/JJC6iSQpmDwC?hl=en&gbpv=1&bsq=%20hershowitz), and [here](https://www.jstor.org/stable/44321074)
     - Peru, articles [here](https://www.popularmechanics.com/home/how-to-plans/how-to/a1585/4215504/) and [here](https://www.nrdc.org/media/2005/050414)
     - Mexico, articles [here](https://www.outsideonline.com/health/love-and-death-and-leviathans-lair/)
-- Neuroscientist
+- Discover how (insect) brains work
   - M.S. in Computation and Neural Systems, Caltech, 1996-1999
 - Molecular biology and cancer research
   - Dana Farber Cancer Institute, 1994-5
   - B.S. in Molecular Biophysics and Biochemistry, Yale, 1989-1993

-I love finding technical solutions to help solve complex problems in the public interest.
+I specialize in finding technical solutions to help solve complex problems in the public interest.
 </div>

 ### Modernizing Law and Legislation

-My latest passion is to create software to modernize the legislative process.
+I now create software to modernize the legislative process.
 This work is featured by the [Select Committee on the Modernization of Congress](https://modernizecongress.house.gov/) at the House of Representatives.
 I've gotten to work together with great people in the Office of the Clerk, Law Revision Counsel, Government Publishing Office and other government agencies. colleagues at Xcential Corporation.

 [My talk](https://www.youtube.com/watch?v=SmLpJEZyvI0) at a Git Satellite event in Brussels explains some of the challenges and our approach to modernizing law.